Code-Institute-Submissions/happybean/README.md

 <a></a>
 ## **Wireframes**
-I have used [Balsamic](https://balsamiq.com/) to create low-fidelity wireframes and used Figma to create medium-fidelity wireframes.
+I have used [Balsamic](https://balsamiq.com/) to create low-fidelity wireframes.
 First I created a basic wireframe for mobile, for tablet and desktop.
 The website will be easy to navigate by using the navigation bar or by scrolling down the page.
 I have included a scroll-up button for user convenience.
 There is a mobile-first focus and therefore I wanted to keep in mind first what will work on mobile.

 ### **Site Structure**
 In the planning phase, the following site structure was created to determine the pages, subpages and which pages are related.